bluefeet/Data-Xslate/README.md

 This module provides a syntax for templatizing data structures.

-The most likely use-case is adding some flexibility to configuration files.

 # ARGUMENTS

 Any arguments you pass to `new`, which this class does not directly